lionelvillard/openwhisk-project/docs/format.md

 This document formally describe the project configuration format.

+Project configurations are written in YAML, with some restrictions:
+- indentation must be exactly 2 whitespace characters.
+No tabs are allowed.

 ## Notation

 This document uses [Markdown Syntax for Object Notation](https://github.com/apiaryio/mson/blob/master/MSON%20Specification.md) to describe the JSON schema constraining project description.

 ## `project` (top-level schema)